-- The sand depot of OpenIJ at the western part of the Middle Lock island.
+- The sand depot of OpenIJ on the western part of the Middle Lock island.

-- The separation of the approach channels to the Middle Lock and to the new sea lock.
+- The separation of the approach channel to the Middle Lock from the new sea lock.

-- The guard wall and the dividing wall as part of the flood defence structure.
+- The guard wall and the dividing wall - both part of the flood defence structure.

-- The lock gate chambers of the outer head and the inner head.
+- The lock gate chambers of the outer and inner head.

-- The flood defence structure at the location where the road and cycle path will be built.
+- The flood defence on top of which the public road and cycle path will be built.

 - The Lock Operation Centre (SOC) and the local control buildings.

-Reports on the construction of the New Sea Lock often use a number of technical terms, raising questions such as: What exactly is a sheet pile wall and what is a combi wall?
+Reports on the construction of the New Sea Lock often use a number of technical terms.
+But what exactly is a sheet pile wall and what is a combi wall?
 What is meant by the diaphragm method and the caisson method?
 What do these things look like?
 We have listed the most used terms in a glossary with explanations and visual material.

 Time-lapse of the construction

-This is a time-lapse of the activities from January to March 2020.
-The activities pictured include:
+This is a time-lapse of the activities from April to June 2020.
+The following activities can be seen:

 Scheduled activities and obstructions